 - Maximum bitrate: 25 Mbps

 Twitter currently supports MP4 and MOV video formats on mobile apps.
-On the web, Twitter supports the MP4 video format with H264 format with AAC audio.
+On the web, Twitter supports the MP4 video format with H264 video encoding and AAC audio encoding.
 Videos up to

 512MB can be uploaded.
 However, you will be prompted to edit videos to 2 minutes and 20 seconds or less in length.

-How to Fix “Your media file could not be processed.” on Twitter?
+Fix “Your media file could not be processed” Error

 Handbrake is a 3rd party application that converts video from nearly any format to a selection of modern, widely supported codecs.
 Using Handbrake you can turn or encode any video so that it becomes compliant with Twitter’s specifications.